-Vilaka – Bishop’s Castle Marienhausen
+Viļaka – Bishop’s Castle Marienhausen

 History

-In the second half of the fifteenth century, after the fall of the Republic of Novgorod and with the increased threat from Moscow, the monastery declined and was abandoned.
-At the same time, the military significance of its position increased, therefore under the rule of archbishop Michael Hildebrand, the construction of additional fortifications begun, and at the latest in the second decade of the sixteenth century, Marienhusen was eventually rebuilt into the castle of the Archbishopric of Riga.
-In 1559, it was given to the Lithuanian crew, who a year later defended it against the Muscovite forces.
-The victory was so significant that the Lithuanians defending themselves under the command of Jan and Aleksander Połubiński, during the armed raid, managed to break up the Russian forces and then take Izborsk from the march.
-This success could not be repeated in 1577, when the troops of Ivan the Terrible occupied Marienhausen and partially destroyed its fortifications.
-Under the truce of Yam-Zapolsky, the castle returned under Polish-Lithuanian rule, under which remained until the First Partition of Poland in 1772.
-During this period the starosty functioned here, and the stronghold was restored.
-The end of the castle was brought about by the Great Northern War at the beginning of the 18th century, during which it suffered such destructions that its reconstruction was not undertaken.
+In 1559, the castle was handed over to a Lithuanian crew, who defended it against the Muscovite army a year later.
+The victory was so significant that the defending Lithuanians, under the command of Jan and Aleksander Połubiński, managed to defeat the Russian forces during an armed raid and then take Izborsk on the march.
+This success could not be repeated in 1577, when the troops of Ivan the Terrible took Marienhausen and partially destroyed its fortifications.
+Under the terms of the Truce of Yam-Zapolsky, the castle returned to Polish-Lithuanian Commonwealth, under which it remained until the first partition of Poland in 1772.
+During this period, a starosty operated in Viļaka and the castle was renovated.
+The end of the construction was brought by the Great Northern War at the beginning of the 18th century, during which Marienhausen suffered such destruction that no reconstruction was undertaken.

 Architecture